The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Mini-Batch Noise in Adam

-The analysis above provides a novel theoretical perspective on the dependence of the best choices of $\beta_1$ and $\beta_2$ on the batch size.
-Of course, we made some bold simplifications, justifying only directional rather than precisely quantitative predictions.
-In particular, $\mathcal{B}_{\text{simple}}$ technically both depends on the hyperparameters of the training run, and varies during training.
-However, only the scale of this quantity matters, and it is not difficult to estimate \citep{mccandlish2018empiricalmodellarge}.
-Thus, the concluding rule of thumb can guide practical choices of $\beta_1$ and $\beta_2$, avoiding very large grids.
+Because the derivation uses simplifications, the predictions are directional rather than precisely quantitative.
+In particular, the main conclusion is about the scale of the transition, controlled by $\mathcal{B}_{\text{simple}}$ (or $2\mathcal{B}_{\text{simple}}$), which is not difficult to estimate \citep{mccandlish2018empiricalmodellarge}.
+Thus, the rule of thumb can guide practical choices of $\beta_1$ and $\beta_2$ without requiring very large grids.